Bleeding Heart Mickey Mouse Platy - Xiphophorus maculatus

 Natural Range & Habitat:

-Wild Xiphophorus maculatus is native to North and Central America, from eastern Mexico towards Belize.
-FishBase records the species from warm springs, canals, ditches, creeks and swamps, often with slow water, silt bottoms and weedy banks.
+Wild Xiphophorus maculatus is native to Central America, where it occurs in freshwater habitats from Mexico through to Belize and nearby regions.
+Natural habitats include warm springs, canals, ditches, creeks and swamps, often with slow-moving water, silty bottoms and weedy banks.

 Appearance & Adult Size: